ericlenio/escreen/README.md

 **Step 3: start escreen.** Run the following to start a new session, which will load all your preferences and create stub functions.
-It launches GNU screen with a two windows: 1st window is a just a log file for escreen, 2nd window is a fresh shell to work in.
+It launches GNU screen with two windows: 1st window is a just a log file for escreen, 2nd window is a fresh shell to work in.

     # run with default profile
     escreen